RTXteam/RTX/deploy/preview/README.md

 ## Lifecycle

-- **Redeploy** replaces. `deploy.sh` removes the existing container and image for that PR before it builds, so the URL stays the same and always serves the latest push you deployed.
+- **Redeploy** takes one of two paths, and the URL stays the same either way.
+When the preview is still running and nothing changed that the image bakes in, `deploy.sh` moves the container to the new commit and restarts the Flask services.
+Otherwise it removes the existing container and image for that pull request and builds again from scratch.
+See **Fast redeploy** above.
 - **Teardown on close.** Closing or merging a pull request triggers the teardown job, which removes the container, the image and the nginx snippet.
 - **Daily garbage collection.** A scheduled run of `gc.sh` removes previews older than